 Motorcycles are a popular mode of transportation.
 But, they offer low protection to riders.
 They can also reach high speeds.
-Because of these things, they can get involved in serious accidents.
+Because of these things, they can be involved in serious accidents.
 They are among the most dangerous vehicles to drive.
 If you get involved in a motorcycle accident, there are a few important steps to take.
-This can ensure that if you get injured, you will get compensated for.
+This can ensure that if you get injured, you will be compensated for.

 Determining fault in a motorcycle accident can seem complicated.
 One important factor that determines negligence is if you were wearing a helmet or not.
 If you get involved in a motorcycle accident, and you are not wearing a helmet, it could complicate the case.
 You might be wondering if you can file a personal injury claim.
 Every state has different helmet laws.
 The way that your choice to wear a helmet or not wear a helmet may affect your case in Connecticut is related to how responsible you were for your injuries.